Google's Interest Positive But May Not Help Solve Voda Idea's Debt Woes

 Acquisition of a controlling stake by an outsider or a sizable equity infusion by current promoters remains the need of the hour, Credit Suisse said in its latest note.

-Inc's is said to be eyeing about 5 per cent stake in VIL, the Financial Times had reported on Thursday.
+Alphabet Inc's Google is said to be eyeing about 5 per cent stake in VIL, the Financial Times had reported on Thursday.
 Such an investment in VIL will pit the search giant against Facebook which has picked up a stake in Jio Platforms, the firm that houses India's youngest but biggest telecom company - Reliance Jio.

-investment into VIL can be incrementally positive, but a 5 per cent stake is unlikely to move the needle or provide any meaningful relief to VIL's debt problems, said Credit Suisse.
+Google investment into VIL can be incrementally positive, but a 5 per cent stake is unlikely to move the needle or provide any meaningful relief to VIL's debt problems, said Credit Suisse.

 "We think unless Google (or any other external investor) looks at acquiring a controlling stake in VIL, the chances of company's long term survival beyond FY23 (when the moratorium on deferred spectrum debt ends) appears to be low," it said.